jbellis/jvector/UPGRADING.md

   These are used in place of `float[]` and `byte[]` in many places in the API.
 This is to permit the possibility of alternative implementations of these types.
 This requires changes to many internal/external API surfaces.
-- Support for indexes over byte vectors has been removed.
-This is because the implementation was becoming increasingly specialized for float vectors, leaving byte vector support as a secondary concern.
-This specializes many structures that were previously generic over vector type.
-- `GraphIndexBuilder` `M` parameter now represents the maximum degree of the graph, instead of half the maximum degree.
-(The former behavior was motivated by making it easy to make apples-to-apples comparisons with Lucene HNSW graphs.)
-So, if you were building a graph of M=16 with JVector2, you should build it with M=32 with JVector3.
 - `NodeSimilarity` has been removed.  `ScoreFunction` is now a top-level interface; grouping of functions for build and for search are now done by `BuildScoreProvider` and `SearchScoreProvider`.
   - BuildScoreProvider allows the creation of larger-than-memory indexes by using compressed vectors